 Weinstein LS, Shenker A, Gejman PV, et al. Activating mutations of the stimulatory G protein in the McCune-Albright syndrome.
 N Engl Med.
 1991;325:1688-1695. http://www.ncbi.nlm.nih.gov/pubmed/1944469

 NIH/Osteoporosis and Related Bone Diseases ~ National Resource Center.
 Fibrous Dysplasia Overview.
-January 2012.
-Available at: http://www.niams.nih.gov/Health_Info/Bone/Additional_Bone_Topics/fibrous_dysplasia.asp Accessed On: September 12, 2012.
+Last Update June 2015.
+Available at: http://www.niams.nih.gov/Health_Info/Bone/Additional_Bone_Topics/fibrous_dysplasia.asp Accessed January 19, 2017.

 The information in NORD’s Rare Disease Database is for educational purposes only and is not intended to replace the advice of a physician or other qualified medical professional.